Home CATEGORIES Business Ethics & Philanthropy The Complete Report on CSR of Jindal Steel and Power Limited (JSPL)

 The below video highlights the various CSR activities of JSPL Foundation.

-In view of the losses in the previous three years, JSPL is not obligated to spend on corporate social responsibility (CSR) as per section 135 of the Companies Act, 2013.
-However, the company has voluntarily spent funds for ongoing CSR initiatives of the company.
+In the last financial year, JSPL was obligated to spend Rs.
+46.49 crores on corporate social responsibility (CSR) as per section 135 of the Companies Act, 2013.
+However, the company exceeded this amount and voluntarily spent Rs.
+125.10 crores for ongoing CSR initiatives of the company.
 CSR for JSPL is an integral part of its business strategy, which includes creating an organization intended to maximize the wealth of shareholders and establish productive and lasting relationships with all stakeholders, with an emphasis on fulfilling our responsibility towards the entire community and society.

 1. JSPL Foundation – The CSR arm of Jindal Steel and Power Limited